 In my various roles in life, I often find myself in a teaching scenario.
 From coaching my employees or explaining new tools or ways of working to clients or helping my daughters build a tower, the teacher hat is worn a lot these days.
-I enjoy wearing this hat.
-That is, until I don’t and then it’s painfully obvious that I’m frustrated.
-I have come to the realization that I’m not a particularly patient teacher and I would like to change this.
+I enjoy wearing this hat. though I have come to the realization that I’m not always a patient teacher and I would like to change this.
 As I have tried to understand why, I discovered two roadblocks for me:

-- While I take great pride in watching people learn from me, I lose patience if I have to try more than 2 training tactics
+- While I take great pride in watching people learn from me, I start to lose patience if my “tried and true” training tactics don’t work

-In doing a little research on ways to breakthrough these two roadblocks, I stumbled upon the hierarchy of competence, sometimes known as the “stages of learning”, and it has been a major pivot in not only my understanding of why I have not enjoyed training but in how much there is for me to learn.
+In doing a little research on ways to breakthrough these two roadblocks, I stumbled upon the hierarchy of competence, sometimes known as the “stages of learning”, and it has been a major pivot in not only my understanding of why training can be frustrating, but in how much there is for me to learn.

 The simple realization that there are four types of trainees that could be present at any given teaching opportunity offered me a literal lightbulb moment.
 It’s perfectly reasonable for someone to be at any given stage of competence and in order for me to empower them to move through the stages efficiently, I must first understand where they are when we start.
 Yes!
 If I know where they are, then I can better gauge the appropriate training tactic to catapult them into conscious competence or better yet unconscious competence.